FunkyFr3sh/petool/README.md

 them in sym.c, you can use them anywhere.

-Note: For applications built with watcom you'll need to define the functions with the `SETWATGLOB` macro instead and also include watcall.asm from the macros folder.
+Note: For applications built with watcom you'll need to define the functions with the `SETWATGLOB` macro instead.

     SETWATGLOB(<addr>, <name>, <arg_count>);